 Angola Avante!
 And so shall you.
-This pearl of Africa has been closed off to tourism for many years and has been infamous as an incredibly difficult and expensive destination.
-Recently Angola’s visa policy has changed drastically and we are here to make your unique trip less of a headache.
+This treasure of Africa has been closed off to tourism for many years and has been infamous as an incredibly difficult and expensive destination.
+Recently, Angola’s visa policy has changed drastically and we are here to make your unique trip less of a headache at an incredibly competitive price.

 Morning